The Home of Sensory Integration Training

 Sensory processing differences can be assessed by qualified Sensory Integration (SI) Practitioners.

-For more information or to find a qualified therapist, you can visit:
+For more information or to find a qualified therapist, visit our Find an SI Therapist page.

 Sensory integration therapy may help individuals with autism who experience sensory processing difficulties.